awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_syntax.md

 }
 ```

-This SCP restricts IAM principals in accounts from making changes to a common administrative IAM role created in all accounts in your organization\.
+This SCP restricts IAM users and roles in affected accounts from making changes to a common administrative IAM role created in all accounts in your organization\.

 For more information, see [IAM JSON Policy Elements: Resource](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html) in the *IAM User Guide*\.